-According to the National Heart, Lung, and Blood Institute (NHLBI) and the Global Initiative for Asthma. inhaled corticosteroids (ICSs) are the most effective long-term control medications used for the treatment of asthma for patients of all ages.
+According to the National Heart, Lung, and Blood Institute (NHLBI) and the Global Initiative for Asthma, inhaled corticosteroids (ICSs) are the most effective long-term control medications used for the treatment of asthma for patients of all ages.
 Alternative long-term control medications include leukotriene modifiers, mast-cell stabilizers and methylxanthines; however, these agents are considered less effective as monotherapy compared to ICSs.
 The LABAs should not be used as monotherapy for the management of asthma; however, they are considered the most effective adjunctive therapy in patients who are not adequately controlled with an ICS alone.
 Leukotriene modifiers, mast-cell stabilizers and methylxanthines may also be used as adjunctive therapies but are less effective than LABAs.
-Chronic administration of systemic corticosteroids is reserved for severe, difficult-to-control asthma patients and the use of immunomodulators is only indicated in asthma patients with severe disease and allergies.
-22,23 The guidelines state that SABAs are the medication of choice for the relief of bronchospasm during acute exacerbations of asthma.
-22,23 Anticholinergics may also be used for the treatment of acute exacerbations but are considered less effective than SABAs.
+Chronic administration of systemic corticosteroids is reserved for severe, difficult-to-control asthma patients and the use of immunomodulators is only indicated in asthma patients with severe disease and allergies.^{22,23} The guidelines state that SABAs are the medication of choice for the relief of bronchospasm during acute exacerbations of asthma.^{22,23} Anticholinergics may also be used for the treatment of acute exacerbations but are considered less effective than SABAs.
 The addition of a systemic corticosteroid may be required if patients do not respond immediately to treatment with a SABA or if the exacerbation is severe.
-According to the NHLBI, the use of LABAs to treat acute symptoms or exacerbations of asthma is not recommended.
-22,23
+According to the NHLBI, the use of LABAs to treat acute symptoms or exacerbations of asthma is not recommended.22,23

 According to the Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines, agents used to manage stable chronic obstructive pulmonary disease include inhaled bronchodilators and corticosteroids.
 The choice between bronchodilators, which are central to COPD symptom management, depends on patient response, the incidence of adverse events and availability.
 Bronchodilators, which include LABAs and SABAs, anticholinergics and methylxanthines, should be administered as needed or on a scheduled basis to relieve intermittent or worsening symptoms or to prevent or reduce persistent symptoms.
-Long-acting bronchodilators are more effective than short-acting bronchodilators; however, short-acting bronchodilators should be considered initial empiric therapy.
-24 According to the National Institute for Clinical Excellence, long-acting bronchodilators should be used to control symptoms of COPD in patients who continue to experience problems despite the use of short-acting bronchodilators.
-25 Also, a combination of bronchodilators from different pharmacologic classes may increase the efficacy of the treatment regimen.
-The addition of an ICS to a treatment regimen reduces exacerbations and improves lung function.
-24 Long-term treatment with oral corticosteroids is not recommended for the management of stable COPD. ^{24,25} Current GOLD guidelines also recommend the use of bronchodilators and corticosteroids for the management of acute COPD exacerbations.
-24 An increase in the dose and/or frequency of short-acting bronchodilators as well as the addition of an anticholinergic is recommended until symptoms improve.
-For patients with a baseline forced expiratory volume in one second <50% predicted, the addition of oral corticosteroids is recommended for the management of acute exacerbations.
+Long-acting bronchodilators are more effective than short-acting bronchodilators; however, short-acting bronchodilators should be considered initial empiric therapy.24 According to the National Institute for Clinical Excellence, long-acting bronchodilators should be used to control symptoms of COPD in patients who continue to experience problems despite the use of short-acting bronchodilators.25 Also, a combination of bronchodilators from different pharmacologic classes may increase the efficacy of the treatment regimen.
+The addition of an ICS to a treatment regimen reduces exacerbations and improves lung function.24 Long-term treatment with oral corticosteroids is not recommended for the management of stable COPD.^{24,25} Current GOLD guidelines also recommend the use of bronchodilators and corticosteroids for the management of acute COPD exacerbations.24 An increase in the dose and/or frequency of short-acting bronchodilators as well as the addition of an anticholinergic is recommended until symptoms improve.
 The use of antibiotics in COPD is only recommended for the treatment of infectious exacerbations.